canonical/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 (dnssec)=
-# DNSSEC
+# DNS Security Extensions (DNSSEC)

-DNS (Domain Name System) is a mapping system between names and IP (Internet Protocol) addresses.
+DNS is a mapping system between names and IP addresses.
 Besides this main purpose that allows us to use friendly names instead of a sequence of numbers to reach a web site, it also stores a lot of information about a particular domain, such as:
  * point of contact
  * when it was last updated
  * what are the authoritative name servers for the domain